Used City Cars for Sale

 Vehicle history, MOT, mileage, accident and police reports are all checked - on every vehicle.

-So the main things to be aware of concern the cosmetic condition, particularly any damage that might have come from parking.
+With city cars sitting at the affordable end, there’s generally less to go wrong with them, and they should cost less to fix and insure too.
+So, the main things to be aware of concern the cosmetic conditions, particularly any damage that might have come from parking.
 These include dents, scuffs, door dings and kerbing damage on the alloy wheels.
-Providing the damage isn’t too extreme, this should be relatively affordable to repair, though is still worth factoring into the cost.
+Since it is predominantly used in cities, make sure to check for body or paint damage.
+Providing the damage isn’t too extreme, this should be relatively affordable to repair, though it is still worth factoring into the cost.
+Make sure to also check for a proper maintenance record.
+At this price, owners might have scrimped on servicing, which could cause potential issues down the line

 As the name suggests, city cars make a tremendous amount of sense in urban areas, where their small dimensions are a perfect fit with narrow streets and parking that can be hard to come by.